Tennessee Court Records

 General Sessions Courts

 Every county has a general sessions court jurisdiction.
 The court hears only preceding felony and misdemeanor trials.
 This happens when the defendant does not want the case presided over by the jury in a criminal or circuit court.
-Also, in counties without Juvenile courts, the judges of the General Sessions Court hears juvenile cases.
+Also, in counties without Juvenile courts, the judges of the General Sessions Court hear juvenile cases.

 Trial Courts